 The hill lies along the Rio Grande rift, an ancient geologic uplift that is a unique feature, and of which the Sandia mountains near Albuquerque are a part.
 The geology of New Mexico is unique, and Tomé Hill stands out as a large hill in a rolling valley.
 More than 1,800 petroglyphs have been recorded at the hill.
 Some date back thousands of years.

 Many people make the trek from further away, but some come and park their cars near the bottom of the hill.
-The parking area is small, and so for 2011 the area's neighbors met with local officials and came up with a new set of rules.
+The parking area is small, and so road closures and parking restrictions have been developed for Good Friday pilgrimages.

 Those who make it to the top of the hill will see the three crosses that have stood at the site since the late 1940s.
 Many pray.
 The annual pilgrimage is heavily attended.
 Anyone who plans to go should wear sturdy hiking shoes, a water bottle and should dress in layers.
 There is no shade.

 To Get There